BreadMakesYouFull/ls-lemmy/README.md

 # ls-lemmy-subs

-List lemmy subscriptions for backup sharing or creating a bespoke feed
+List lemmy communities and subscriptions.

 # Usage

 ```
-ls-lemmy-subs.py [-h] instance username
+usage: ls-lemmy [-h] instance [username]

-Export lemmy subscriptions Login as user and export subscriptions.
-Could be useful incase your instance goes down, to share with another user, or to create a
-bespoke feed.
+List lemmy communities for an instance, or login to view your subscriptions.

 positional arguments:
   instance    Lemmy instance URL